nkabbara/nkabbara.github.io/tango/book/musical.md

 ---

+_my misconception about musicality_

+1. How I learned tango and how I'm going to fit learning musicality into that pattern.
+2. But first, I needed an overview of how tango music was constructed.
+Some theory learning.
+Here talk about the theory.
+3. How when I attemted to do theset things I ran into two hurdles: lack of technique and lack of timing (when the pattern started).
+4. Each one of these requires its own set of instruction.
+Here we can handle the silence.
+Then we segway into the technique section.

 <span class="new-sub-section">Up until that point, my education in tango had been didactic in nature:</span> Here's a move, here's how you do it, now go do it.
 I had built a repertoire of these moves as I progressed and they had become automatic.
-Sometimes they fit in with the music, other times they didn't, but I used them regardless rendering my dance non-musical at times.
-I needed to do one of the hardest things one has to do in their journey of growth and that is to unlearn what they already know.
-Unlearning sounds strange.
-It sounds like you have a delete button and you could remove nuerons around specific connection in your brain.
-But that is not how it works in dance.
-I sought the help of a dance teacher that is well versed in biomechanics and he taught me that in order to unlearn, you must first deconstruct.
-It basically came down to finding moments of calm within the movements that you already know.
-He said "If your calsified pattern is made up of multiple parts, then find the connection points between those parts and pause in those moments".
-He then asked me to lead him while performing what he just explained.
-As I started to pause, he stopped me and said "You are imitating the form of a pause, but you are not actually pausing.
-A pause is not a suspension of muscles in the air or holding a specific pattern.
-Rather, it's transmitting less information."

-I started to do that, but then he caught me faking.
-He said to me that what I was doing was imitating a pause, but while doing so, I was still tense and projecting a lot of information, what I needed to do was give off less information.
-I needed to truly turn the equipment generating movement down enough to give space to the environament to come in because if i'm constantly on a hight modulation, nothing will ever come in so every one of my movements, had to to consist of down times.
-Having learned this, I took my basic elements that I use all the time and I started to work on deconstructing them.
-I started to see where can I find pauses in those movments without even thinking about what I would do in those pauses.
-I would leave that to the gods of creativity to come in and make suggestions.
-This started to make my dance feel much more enjoyable.
-There were these moments of pausing sprinkled everywhere and these were the moments of where true creativity could show its face.
+Sometimes they fit in with the music, other times they didn't, but I used them regardless because I felt like I had no choice which rendered my dance non-musical at times.
+Following that same method of teaching, I thought that to become musical, I had to find various musical patterns in the music like syncopations, bridges, marcato variations and map some steps over them and then drill those into my body.

+As I tried to do so, I was hitting two distinct problems.
+The first one was that I could barely land my steps on time when these variations took place.
+Almost everytime a bridge took place or a syncopation happened, it was too late for me to perform it.
+The second problem was that many of these musical elements required a certain level of technique for them to be performed well.
+I needed to have complete command over my body while being able to step multiple steps per second.

+Becoming musical was proving to the biggest challenge

 ---